Creativity

-Creativity is the ability to form novel and valuable ideas or works using one's imagination.
-Products of creativity may be intangible (e.g. an idea, scientific theory, literary work, musical composition, or joke), or a physical object (e.g. an invention, dish or meal, piece of jewelry, costume, a painting).
+Creativity is the ability to generate novel and valuable ideas or works through the exercise of imagination.
+The products of creativity may be classified as either intangible or physical.
+Intangible products of creativity include ideas, scientific theories, literary works, musical compositions, and jokes.
+Physical products of creativity include inventions, dishes or meals, pieces of jewelry, costumes, and paintings.

-Creativity may also describe the ability to find new solutions to problems, or new methods to accomplish a goal.
+Creativity may also describe the ability to find new solutions to problems or new methods to accomplish a goal.
 Therefore, creativity enables people to solve problems in new ways.

-Most ancient cultures (including Ancient Greece, Ancient China, and Ancient India) lacked the concept of creativity, seeing art as a form of discovery rather than a form of creation.
+Most ancient cultures (including ancient Greece, ancient China, and ancient India) lacked the concept of creativity, seeing art as a form of discovery rather than a form of creation.
 In the Judeo-Christian-Islamic tradition, creativity is seen as the sole province of God, and human creativity was considered an expression of God's work; the modern conception of creativity came about during the Renaissance, influenced by humanist ideas.

-Scholarly interest in creativity is found in a number of disciplines, primarily psychology, business studies, and cognitive science.
+Scholarly interest in creativity is found in several disciplines, primarily psychology, business studies, and cognitive science.
 It is also present in education and the humanities (including philosophy and the arts).

 Etymology

-The English word "creativity" comes from the Latin terms creare (meaning "to create").
-Its derivational suffixes also come from Latin.
+The English word "creativity" comes from the Latin term creare (meaning "to create").
+Its derivational suffixes also come from Latin, such as the etymological root “crescere”, which means “to let things grow”.
+This aspect of creativity is emphasized more in indigenous and Eastern concepts of creativity.
 The word "create" appeared in English as early as the 14th century—notably in Chaucer's The Parson's Tale to indicate divine creation.
 The modern meaning of creativity in reference to human creation did not emerge until after the Age of Enlightenment.